UWOmachineLearning/info/projects.md

 Weather forcast has always been a scientific challenge and this is even more true when it comes to natural disasters such as earthquakes, volcano eruptions and hurricanes.

-## AI Playing Board or Video Game

-Deepmind proved that [Go](https://deepmind.com/research/alphago/) was no obstacle for machines and now they are tackling one of the most difficult competitive video game [Starcraft II](https://deepmind.com/blog/deepmind-and-blizzard-release-starcraft-ii-ai-research-environment/).

 ## Predicting Stock Market